 There are no food outlets within the Taj Mahal complex and you cannot bring food into it.
-Hence, you would either have to have breakfast before going to the Taj Mahal (wasting time on your day trip), or you should just eat it on the train.
+Hence, you would have to have breakfast before going to the Taj Mahal (wasting time on your day trip).
+Or, just bring it with you and eat on the train.
 (You can also book a fancier train to Agra that comes with dining service.)

 Alternatively, I did observe snack vendors on the train platforms of Nizamuddin train station, if you’re last minute about this.
 It also seems possible to order food online, and get it delivered to your berth.
 I saw ads for this in the train stations.
 But since I haven’t tried it, I’m not sure exactly how it works.

 Getting Train Tickets as a Foreigner in India

 According to the updated information in the primary article that I reviewed prior to my trip, it is now possible to register for an IRCTC (Indian Railway Catering and Tourism Corporation) account with a foreign mobile phone number.
 This should make future ticket bookings way more convenient for a non-Indian traveller.

 However, if for whatever reason you still need to look for tickets to Agra from Delhi the pre-internet way, then you need to get to the International Tourist Bureau office at the New Delhi train station.
-See this article for more overview on train travel bookings in India.
+See this article for more in-depth information on train travel bookings in India.